LAB1100/1100CC/SETUP.md

 Next, configure the LAMP software packages for the [server](SETUP.md#server).

 To create a new site/application in the 1100CC installation, do the following:
 1. The directory `./APP/SITE` contains the default files and directories for a new site/application, copy and rename this folder to the name of your site/application.
 1. Copy and rename the directory `./APP/SETTINGS/SITE` to your new site/application name.
 1. Copy and rename the directory `./APP/STORAGE/SITE` to your new site/application name.
- 1. From now on \*SITE\* refers to your site/application's name.
+1. From now on ?SITE? refers to your site/application's name.
- 1. Add an alias (or multiple aliases) to `./APP/alias` that links a domain to your site/application: e.g. `yourdomain.com \*SITE\*` and/or `sub.domain.yourdomain.com \*SITE\*`
+1. Add an alias (or multiple aliases) to `./APP/alias` that links a host to your site/application: e.g. `yourhost.com ?SITE?` and/or `sub.yourhost.com ?SITE?`
- 1. Add the appropriate databases for both the HOME and CMS of your new \*SITE\*, see [database SITE](SETUP.md#database-site).
+1. Add the appropriate databases for both the HOME and CMS of your new ?SITE?, see [database SITE](SETUP.md#database-site).
- 1. Edit the `./APP/SETTINGS/*SITE*/settings.php` to configure the database passwords, and to override any default settings if required.
+1. Edit the `./APP/SETTINGS/?SITE?/settings.php` to configure the database passwords, and to override any default settings if required.
- 1. Go to the CMS by adding cms. to your SITE's domain e.g. `cms.yourdomain.com`, and start building!
+1. Go to the CMS by adding cms. to your SITE's host e.g. `cms.yourhost.com`, and start building!
 See the [1100CC Guides](https://lab1100.com/1100cc/guides) on how to get started.

 ## Server

 ### Apache webserver

-Include and adjust the following VirtualHost configuration to your Apache config to direct all relevant traffic (domain and HTTP/80 and or HTTPS/443) to the 1100CC `./APP` root directory:
+Include and adjust the following VirtualHost configuration to your Apache config to direct all relevant traffic (hosts and HTTP/80 and or HTTPS/443) to the 1100CC `./APP` root directory:

 ```apache
 <VirtualHost *:80>